 Adam Segal’s Storkcraft manufacturing company, for example, has been able to take in stride the Canadian dollar’s rise to three-and-a-half-year highs near US$0.83.
 The increase is being driven in part by a global economy that is running on all cylinders despite the COVID-19 pandemic, and intensifying demand for copper, oil, lumber and other commodities produced in Canada.

-Consumers, many of whom have been able to save money during the pandemic, are shopping for a discretionary items, including the baby furniture that Segal’s Richmond company makes.
+Consumers, many of whom have been able to save money during the pandemic, are shopping for discretionary items, including the baby furniture that Segal’s Richmond company makes.

 “We're seeing very substantial inflation,” billionaire investor and Berkshire Hathaway (NYSE:BRK.B) CEO Warren Buffett said at his annual shareholders meeting earlier this month.
 “We’re raising prices.
 People are raising prices to us, and it’s being accepted.”